splunk/public-o11y-docs/data-visualization/charts/chart-options.rst

 Drilldown link
 =============================================================================

 This option lets you add a drilldown link to the chart header when you view the chart in a dashboard.
-Providing a drilldown link
+Providing a drilldown link helps other users in your organization navigate to other parts of Splunk Observability Cloud containing data related to the chart.
+You can also include dashboard variables and time range in the URL.
+For more information on dashboard variables, see :ref:`customize-dashboard-variables`.

 .. _heatmap-group-by: